-A. They are as follows: every disclosure, no matter how insignificant should be communicated to the parties; and, if information received from the arbitrator or another source seems vague or incomplete, further inquiries may be made by the AAA to gather pertinent facts for transmittal to the parties.
+A. They are as follows: although the major burden of disclosure falls on the arbitrator, responsibility to ascertain potentially disqualifying facts also rests on the parties; every disclosure, no matter how insignificant should be communicated to the parties; and, if information received from the arbitrator or another source seems vague or incomplete, further inquiries may be made by the AAA to gather pertinent facts for transmittal to the parties.